| News | Local Authorities

 LEVI Capital Fund FAQs

-How much is available through the fund?
+How much is available through the LEVI fund?

-£343 million capital funding is available across the 23/34 and 24/25 financial years.
+£343 million of capital funding is available across the 23/34 and 24/25 financial years to improve local EV infrastructure.

 • Step one: expression of interest